Janeese Lewis George declares victory in D.C.'s mayoral primary

 Mayor Muriel Bowser’s name wasn’t on the ballot for the first time in over a decade, but the race nonetheless offered a referendum on her administration.
 She publicly backed McDuffie (without giving an endorsement), and his candidacy was generally in line with her more moderate policy positions.

-The cost of living was voters’ top issue, according to City Cast DC poll, and a Washington Post poll found that a majority of voters said D.C. is unaffordable for them to live in.
+A City Cast DC poll indicated that the cost of living was voters’ top issue, and a Washington Post poll found that a majority of voters said D.C. is unaffordable for them to live in.
 Lewis George consistently led in pre-election polls.

 She did “a better job of positioning herself of being the candidate of the working people,” said Bill Lightfoot, an attorney and former At-Large councilmember who chaired Mayor Muriel Bowser’s first mayoral campaign.

-Many of these candidates zeroed in on how D.C.’s affordability crisis and government inefficiency affects residents’ daily lives, particularly following the aftermath of this winter’s “snowcrete” and months of spiking Pepco bills.
+Many of these candidates zeroed in on how D.C.’s affordability crisis and government inefficiency affects residents’ daily lives, particularly following this winter’s “snowcrete” disaster and months of spiking Pepco bills.

 “It just felt like there wasn't a real answer from the Bowser administration,” said Claire Mills, the D.C. campaigns manager at Chesapeake Climate Action Network, about the snowstorm.
 “People are really looking for candidates who have an answer to those day-to-day problems that they face.”